Pre-Workout 3.0

 Alpha GPC

-Alpha GPC is amongst the best sources of choline, increasing acetylcholine levels in the brain and improving power output in athletes.
+Alpha GPC is amongst the best sources of choline for the purposes of increasing acetylcholine levels and improving power output in athletes.
 Acetylcholine is necessary in the triggering of synapses, being used in the neuromuscular junction to trigger the firing of motor neurons [5].

 This may also result in increased muscle fiber recruitment / mind-muscle connection, improved learning abilities and a greater attention span [11].